Flat vs. Pitched Roofs: Pros and Cons for Massachusetts Homeowners

 Managing both roof types on the same property requires a roofing contractor experienced with both sloped and flat roofing systems.

-Roofing Doctors has expertise in both pitched asphalt shingle, metal, and cedar roofing as well as commercial-grade EPDM, TPO, and PVC flat roofing systems.
+Roofing Doctor has expertise in both pitched asphalt shingle, metal, and cedar roofing as well as commercial-grade EPDM, TPO, and PVC flat roofing systems.
 Our teams handle the full spectrum of Massachusetts and Rhode Island roofing needs.